CoBrALab/MAGeTBrain-nextflow/README.md

 The Nextflow binary is required.

 - Download from [nextflow.io](https://www.nextflow.io/)
-- The binary should be placed in `~/.local/bin`.
-- And the bin directory should be added to your path.
-- ensure nextflow can run
-  The following steps need to only be done once.

 ```bash
 curl -s https://get.nextflow.io | bash
 ```

+- The binary should be placed in `~/.local/bin`.

 ```bash
 mv nextflow ~/.local/bin
 ```

+- And the bin directory should be added to your path.
+And your `.bashrc` needs to be sourced.

 ```bash
 echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc